maxemileffort/springboard-capstone-2/Readme.md

 ## 2. Method

-Because the goal was to predict DFS point output of players, I had to choose between regression and classifcation.
-Initially, I had decided to make this a classification problem, where I would train models to predict 'tiers' of players, but in the end, this model had pretty low performance.
+The goal was to predict DFS point output of players, and I had to choose between regression and classifcation.
+Initially, I had decided to make this a classification problem, where I would train models to predict "tiers" of players, but in the end, this model had pretty low performance.
 After changing to regression modeling, performance went up.

 **WINNER: Regression Modeling**

-The classification model created "pools" of players, but sometimes the pools were way, way off.
+The classification model created "tiers" of players, but sometimes the pools were way, way off.
 As a result, lineups built with those players were mostly low-performing.
 Regression on the other hand, did really well in 2 aspects:

 1. Filtering bad players
 2. Picking good players from those results